 Michael Adler – American Friends of Ariel’s General Counsel – made his first trip to Israel in honor of Ariel’s 40th anniversary event.
-He spent his first day in Ariel visiting landmarks, meeting people and becoming familiar with community life.
+On September 6, 2018, he spent his first day in Ariel, visiting landmarks, meeting people and becoming familiar with community life.
 Here’s how he summed it up in his blog:

 Tour of the city of Ariel in Samaria.
 Unbelievable lessons about Israelis and Palestinian Arabs actually working and studying at Ariel University together with dignity and respect, challenging every narrative and preconceived notion.
 Highlights of my morning include: Touring the Achva factory in the impressive and rapidly expanding Ariel Industrial Park (and tasting fresh warm rugelach and halvah right off the machines and speaking with Palestinian employees and managers), Ariel National Leadership Center (where groups from across Israel come to learn team-building skills), the Field Center for Entrepreneurship where we met with local Ariel business entrepreneurs and a group of investors and entrepreneurs from Belorussia and the Ariel Holocaust Museum and Heroism Memorial with some unbelievable artifacts and life stories being meticulously maintained by a curator and survivor.